Pythm/ad-ElectricalManagement/README.md

 ### 🌡️ Temperatures

 The climate is programmed to react to outdoor conditions configured with [Weather Sensors](https://github.com/Pythm/ad-ElectricalManagement?tab=readme-ov-file#weather-sensors).
 It's also recommended to use an additional indoor temperature sensor defined with `indoor_sensor_temp`.
-With that you can set a target, either with `target_indoor_temp` as an integer, or `target_indoor_input` as an Home Assistant input_number helper.
+With that you can set a indoor target, either with `target_indoor_temp` as an integer, or `target_indoor_input` as an Home Assistant input_number helper.
+As of version 1.0.3 you can also set a `target_heater_temp` to set the target the heater will adjust to.
+This is useful if you need a higher set temperature in the heater that the room measures.
+This can also be set with a Home Assistant helper `target_heater_input`.

 The `temperatures` dictionary consists of multiple temperature settings that adapt to the given `out`door temperature.
 Version 0.1.5 introduces additional ways to set climate temperatures.